Skip to contents

 • Correcting matrix for better comparison between influent and effluent

-• Annotation of adducts and in-source fragments
+• Annotation of in-source fragments

 • Screening of transformation products using the biotransformer tool via patRoon